ramar-work/lux/README.md

 ## Tests

 Right now all tests have to be run from the top-level directory.
 There are two programs shipped that test certain parts of hypno.  `router` tests the router evaluation.  `chains` tests the MVC execution chain. `agg` tests table aggregation.
 After compilation, each new program will show up in the top-level directory.

+## Results
+Thu, Jan  4, 2018  9:27:58 PM

+spent about 2.5 hours getting back up to speed on hypno's codebase and working with a better test for aggregation.  working on a test program now that will randomly generate stack values.
+The next step will be putting all of these values into one table.